liammcluckie/Cook-House/README.md

 #### Strategy

 - The main goal of this website is to convert visitors into registered and active users.
 Due to the nature of this website there will be a lot of content only available to registered users, such as events and host information.
-This means that in order to convert a visitor the landing page has to draw them in, which will be done using a bold and fun colour palette as well as aesthetically pleasing imagery and imagery displaying the enjoyment of users from this website.
+This means that in order to convert a visitor the landing page has to draw them in, which will be done using a bold and fun colour palette as well as aesthetically pleasing imagery displaying the enjoyment of users from this website.

-- Private supper clubs are not always a common and well known activity and historically they have always been shrouded in secrecy.
+- Private supper clubs are not always a common and well known activity, and historically they have always been shrouded in secrecy.
 To further increase the chance of converting visitors into users there will need to be a clear and well detailed about section.
 This should include a brief history explaining what a supper club is and a short introduction of how this website is used for these events.
 This section needs to be short as to not overwhelm users, and also fit into the rest of the websites aesthetics complimenting the imagery and design of the landing page.

 - The main functionality of this website and the ideal steps a new user would take are the following;